Jane and Peter talk about adopting an older brother and sister.

 About 18 months later, we were at my husband’s sister’s house.
-She had four grown up adopted children and two birth children who were then teenagers.
+She had four grown-up adopted children and two birth children who were then teenagers.
 Each of them had recently sent their mum a mother’s day card, and each had written a heart-warming message inside that expressed their great affection for their mum.
 That was the turning point for me.
-I knew life had been hard at times for my sister-in-law’s family but they had come through it and the cards were the proof that adoption could be another way to create a loving family.
+I knew life had been hard at times for my sister-in-law’s family but they had come through it and the cards were proof that adoption could be another way to create a loving family.
 It was shortly after that that I made the first call to a local adoption agency.
 From then on, I never felt any doubt that this was what I wanted to do.
 It took my husband Peter, a little longer.
-He needed a face to face conversation with the social worker before he felt really engaged with the idea of adoption but like me, he never had any doubts after that and around 18 months later, two delightful children, a boy and a girl, then aged five and six, joined our family.
+He needed a face-to-face conversation with the social worker before he felt really engaged with the idea of adoption but like me, he never had any doubts after that and around 18 months later, two delightful children, a boy and a girl, then aged five and six, joined our family.

 How did you find the assessment process?

 The assessment process sometimes felt very intrusive but we both felt it was a positive experience.
-It was a chance to reflect on our lives and to learn more about ourselves and each other.
+It was a chance to reflect on our lives and learn more about ourselves and each other.